CharlesSieg/articles/aws/docker/Dockerize a Node.js Web Service.md

 `RUN npm install`

 Without going into too much detail, this **RUN** instruction actually executes *npm install* and causes all of the web service's dependencies to be installed.
-This basically creates the **node_modules** folder which contains our *Express* package.
+This basically creates the **node_modules** folder which contains the *Express* package.

 `COPY . .`